jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Plotting.rst

 *Export as tiff* will save controlled graph as high resolution tiff file.

 *Export as pxp* will save controlled graph as Igor experiment.
 This is very convenient way to store copy of the graph - with all formatting and data for future use as it becomes individual experiment which one cannot change accidentally.
 I strongly suggest saving individual Igor experiments for each graph used in paper etc.

+**"3D" graphs**

+This tool can also generate 3D representation of the sequence of data.
+This is achieved by using buttons *Create Image Plot*, *Create Contour plot*, and *Create Waterfall plot*.
+These functions using is kind of specific due to how the tool works, so read details.
+It is important:

+1. These functions deepend on which graph is selected, typically the top graph
+2. These functions will create a new version of the data, so effectively they become "detached" from the original data
+3. You can find the data in root:MultiDataPlot3DPlots: folder, you may need to delete orphant ones if you close the graph/image
+4. For Image plot: log data need to be rebinned to linear steps as images cannot be plotted on log side scales.
+Tick creatating is trying to be smart...  this causes the ticks and labels be bit confusing.
+You can create different number of ticks usign controls above the image.
+For x axis you need to try different number of steps to get sensible ticks distribution as the tool is trying to have reasonable steps.
+The code is nto too smart, chaneg number of steps and see when you get best ticks locations.
+5. Vertical axis in Image graph needs user input.
+This is usually some kind of sequence step which code has no idea what it is.
+Code creates ticks locations (change number if you need to) but expects that user will fill in the table meaningful labels and adds manually Axis label and units.

+Here are some examples of images one can make, log axis first:

+..
+Figure:: media/MultiDataPlot4.jpg
+        :align: left
+        :width: 400px
+        :Figwidth: 390px

+Linear axes

+..
+Figure:: media/MultiDataPlot5.jpg
+        :align: left
+        :width: 400px
+        :Figwidth: 390px